Monday morning the 3rd of December.

 The last time we came here was on a weekend.

 There was a Bruce Lee Festival and there was about 5000 tourists.

-Instead, a lady comes out of the booth and jumps on our bus and we take off.
+The woman comes out of the booth and jumps on our bus and we take off.

-We drive away from the entrance.
+The Bus drives away from the entrance.

-We inform our students that we are not sure what is going on or where we are going.
+Sifu Garry informs the students that we are not sure what is going on or where we are going.